JazzMaster/LazGFX/README.md

 Q: I just dont get it....

-A: Scan thru the headers or a PASCAL REFERENCE manual to further inderstand invocation.
+A: Scan thru the headers or a PASCAL REFERENCE manual for "UNIT HEADER INVOCATION".
-These are slim for FPC/LAZARUS but plenty available for PASCAL.

 You should only need headers to understand Pascal syntax.
 The rest is minor details unless you want to sweat those.
 Same for SDL in C. (C is backwards with variables, mind you)

 Q: It seems incomplete...